New members are always welcome and it is easy to join.

 Annual Membership Fee

-Members also pay £2 at each meeting they attend.
-This covers the weekly entertainment and refreshments.
+Members also pay £3 at each meeting they attend.
+This covers refreshments and our weekly expenses.
+Gwynfa is a CASHLESS club so weekly payments are by card only.

 Number & Handbook